dkondor/wayfire-scale-ipc/README.md

 Enable it in [WCM](https://github.com/WayfireWM/wcm) ("Scale IPC addon" in the Utilities category) or in the config file by adding `scale_ipc_filter` to the list of active plugins (`core/plugins`).

 Important: it needs the IPC plugin to also be active!
-This currently does not show up in WCM, but needs to be enabled in the config file:
+For recent Wayfire versions, this is available as "IPC protocol" in WCM and can be enabled from there.
+For older Wayfire, it can be enabled in the config file:
 1. Open the config file in a text editor (by default, it is under `~/.config/wayfire.ini`)
 2. Find the `[core]` section and the line starting with `plugins = `
 3. Add `ipc` anywhere in this line